 2. The entire transformer pole installation, when required, including all accessories and appurtenances, is to be installed by the utility company that is to supply service according to their agreement for service.
 Cooperate with the utility company so that connections may be made in the proper manner and at the proper time.

-3. Furnish all apparatus and material for the pole mounted control station, as shown in the contract documents.
+3. Furnish all apparatus and material for the pole mounted control cabinet, as shown in the contract documents.
 Upon acceptance of the project, they will become the Contracting Authority’s property.

 2. Use the removed material to place backfill around direct embedded poles and handholes.
-Place the material in layers not exceeding 6 inches (150 mm) of loose thickness.
+Place the material in layers not exceeding 6 inches of loose thickness.
 Compact using hand or mechanical tampers.